 The next Inside Diamond open day will feature stalls and activities, a short introduction to Diamond and a tour of the machine.
 We expect the visit will last around two and a half hours.
-The next open day will be on Saturday 29th March 2014.
-There will be further open days in June, August and October 2014.
+The next open days will be in held June, August and October 2014.

 Booking for open days opens 6-8 weeks in advance of the event.
 Click here for more details.